nautechsystems/nautilus_trader/README.md

 ## Development

 We aim to provide the most pleasant developer experience possible for this hybrid codebase of Python, Cython and Rust.
-Refer to the [Developer Guide](https://nautilustrader.io/docs/developer_guide/index.html) for helpful information.
+See the [Developer Guide](https://nautilustrader.io/docs/developer_guide/index.html) for helpful information.

 [cargo-nextest](https://nexte.st) is the standard Rust test runner for NautilusTrader.
 You can install it by running: